RVitalii/Math-Problems/README.md

 # Math-Projects

 ## Short Description
-This repository includes some of my projects on various math problems.
+This repository includes some of my math related projects.